mysticrenji/uipath-robot-vm-build-using-terraform/README.md

-# POC using Terraform and Powershell
+# Provision VM using Terraform and Ansible
-This folder contains the source code related to Terraform, for provision VM on Azure and Customizing it using Powershell
+This folder contains the source code related to Terraform, for provision VM on Azure and Customizing it using Ansible

 ## Terraform Resource Provisioning
 Below diagram shows the basic structure of the resources provisioned by Terraform </br>